Lselao/Dark_Stuff/Darkly/04-Survey_Page_Poll/Resources/Tricks.md

 						<option value="10">10</option>
 					</select>
 ```
--Click the select element and under options element change the value and title to a integer more 10.
+- Click the select element and under options element change the value and title to a integer more 10.

--Fine the modified option again and select it to get the flag
+- Fine the modified option again and select it to get the flag

 ## The Exploit #